 Lastly, the system needs to be agile enough to keep up to speed with changing requirements.
 In other words, if an obsolete or non-integrated application is holding back critical operations, it’s time for business to modernise.

 Although IT departments look at things a bit differently, they do share with business the common goal of wanting an effective system.
 Inevitably one of the major concerns is costs, falling into the following categories:

 - total cost of ownership

 - maintenance costs &

 Expenses have to be proportionate to the value the system brings.
 Various problems arise as a system becomes more complex.
 And the ripple effects are just as numerous.
 To take just two examples: maintenance associated with technical debt or the incompatibility of legacy applications with more sophisticated components in the system.

 And then there’s the ever-present reality of risk.
 Risk associated with inaction, not to mention its time-consuming and costly effects.
 But also technical risk.
 No IT team wants to have the constant headache of dealing with compromises to security, compliance and scalability.

-When you add other impediments such as unsupported platforms, ageing technologies and skills shortages into the mix, it’s no surprise modernisation becomes an unavoidable necessity for IT.
+When you add other impediments such as unsupported platforms, ageing technologies and an ever-growing skills shortage into the mix, it’s no surprise modernisation becomes an unavoidable necessity for IT.

 Choosing the right approach when analysing legacy systems